natcmsn/librosflexbox/readme.md

-I will create a flexible and responsive product layout with Flexbox that will bring focus to products (jackets) depending on the viewport width.
+Objetivo: create a flexible and responsive product layout with Flexbox that will bring focus to products (books) depending on the viewport width.

 Uso las webs:
 https://css-tricks.com/designing-a-product-page-layout-with-flexbox/